About the author of softRX freeware...

 Bob, Tiffany and Lynne ...at Cannon Mountain, NH, in 1986.

-Tiffany received her MBA from Harvard and got married to Spencer Crawford in 2009.
+Tiffany received her MBA from Harvard and married Spencer Crawford in 2009.
 They now live in the San Francisco Bay area.
-I'm now much too old and fat to ski, but it certainly was much more fun than golf ever was!!!
+I'm now much too old / fat to ski, but it certainly was much more fun than golf ever was!!!

-I understand that some people actually earn money doing this.
-But it's just a hobby for me; guess I'm a true hacker!
+While some people actually earn a living doing this, it was just a hobby for me; guess I'm a true hacker!
 I started out by learning C at Bell Labs and authoring more than 20 freeware MS-DOS applications with CGA/VGA graphics for Statistical Process Control which I uploaded to CompuServe PCAPP, Library 13, Engr/Tech/Sci between 1988 and 1997.

-Later, I developed a few Windows applications using the C API, but by then I had gradually shifted to concentrate upon developing functions and scripts for major statistical analysis packages: SAS/IML, Gauss, Stata, XLisp-Stat and, most recently, R (packages USPS, ICEinfer and RXshrink.)
+Later, I developed a few Windows applications using the C API.
+By then I had gradually shifted to concentrate on development of functions and scripts for major statistical analysis packages: SAS/IML, Gauss, Stata, XLisp-Stat, JMP and, recently, mostly R-packages (LocalControlStrategy, ICEinfer and RXshrink.)